-So I recently got into hacking and security when I decided to join the local defcon group (where I've made some of the coolest friends ever).
+So I recently got mildly into "hacking" and security when I decided to join the local defcon group (where I've made some of the coolest friends ever).
 And by "hacking", I mean fucking around with things and seeing what happens (nothing malicious or particularly skilled on my end).
 As I was sniffing packets in the tampa airport, I noticed a protocol I had never seen before called nbns.

 I'm not sure of how familiar you, dear reader, are with DNS, but it stands for Domain Name Service.
 At a high level, its a phonebook for IP addresses (or like the contacts app on a phone).
 A domain name server is a server (in most instances, something like google or cloudflare, or a personal DNS server) that keeps track of hostnames and IP addresses.
 DNS packets utilize UDP or TCP (rarely), the payload of which contains the DNS payload structure.